SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 }
 ```

+> Please note: I chose not to increase the visibility of the `format` method.
+My general approach is to avoid escalating the visibility of
+> classes or methods unless absolutely necessary.

 Run all the tests to ensure nothing breaks, add tests for the new `format` method inside `Task` and commit the change.
 Since the `format` method is now part of the `Task` class, the `getDescription` method is no longer needed.
 Remove it, run the
 tests again, and commit this change as well.